FarronF/limerick-council-meetings/meetings/2020/09/28-Full Meeting of Limerick City and County Council/Minutes  - Annual Meeting of Limerick City and County Council - 30th June 2020.md

 “That, Councillor Seán Hartigan be appointed Mayor of the City and County of Limerick

-to hold office to the next Annual Meeting or until his successor is appointed.”--- 4
+to hold office to the next Annual Meeting or until his successor is appointed.”
+---
+4

 A vote was taken which resulted as follows: